Conformal field theory on the plane: WZW models

 \subsection{The \texorpdfstring{$\widetilde{SL}_2(\mathbb{R})$}{SL2(R)} WZW model}

-After the $H_3^+$ model, the \textbf{$\widetilde{SL}_2(\mathbb{R})$ WZW model} {sl2tilder WZW model@$\widetilde{SL}_2(\mathbb{R})$ WZW model} is our second example of a non-rational model with an $\widehat{\mathfrak{sl}}_2$ symmetry algebra.
 Work on the $\widetilde{SL}_2(\mathbb{R})$ WZW model has been motivated by its relevance to string theory in $AdS_3$.
 The model has not been fully solved: the three-point function is known only partially, and crossing symmetry has not been proved.
-We will limit ourselves to working out the fusion rules, and deriving Maldacena and Ooguri's widely believed and well-tested conjecture for the spectrum of the model.
+We will limit ourselves to working out the fusion rules, and deriving Maldacena and Ooguri's widely believed and well-tested conjecture for the spectrum \cite{mo00a}.
 This spectrum is more complicated than the spectrum of the $H_3^+$ model, which is why solving the $\widetilde{SL}_2(\mathbb{R})$ WZW model is more difficult.
+In order to compute correlation functions, it is tempting to use a Wick rotation from the $H_3^+$ model \cite{mo01}: the representation-theoretic interpretation of the Wick rotation is however subtle, as is already apparent in the large level limit \cite{rib09}.